JohnIncog/example-atlassian-oauth-create-issue/README.md

+#Creating an issue using OAuth

+This code is currently not working.
+Any help would be greatly appreciated

-# Atlassian PHP OAuth Example
+## Atlassian PHP OAuth Example
 This is an example of connecting with Atlassian Jira's OAuth service, thus allowing you to use their REST api.
 This example is built with Silex and Twig and uses the Guzzle library for OAuth and subsequent REST requests.
 All of these tools can be easily installed with  [Composer](http://getcomposer.org), which can be installed using:

 	curl -s https://getcomposer.org/installer | php